John and Rocio Clark – Hyde Park, VT

 Products available at the market: pasteurized whole milk; pasteurized Vermont maple milk

-Lila Bennett and David Robb – Middlesex, VT
+Lila Bennett and David Robb – West Glover, VT

 Products at market — Pastured, organic ethically raised meat and eggs. rabbit, chicken, duck, guinea hen, pheasant, turkey, goose, pork and beef.
 Half and whole orders for goat and lamb.